Coolum Beach Wheelchair Visual Story

 How to book a beach wheelchair

 This allows the administration team time to organise paperwork and inform the relevant Patrol Captain.
 If visitors are unable to book prior to their visit and the chair is available, the Volunteer Patrol team will ask visitors to sign the user agreement/form.
-Then the wheelchair will be available for the booked time.
+The wheelchair will then be available at the booked time.

 A person with grey hair is sitting on a black mat, holding a smartphone.
 They are wearing a green shirt and shorts.
 The ground is made of concrete with patches of discolouration.
 A pair of feet in sandals is visible at the bottom right.
 A blue object and a dark vertical structure are on the left side.